Inmate Property & Mail

 - Inmates are ONLY allowed 3 (three) books at any given time.
 Books are to be mailed directly from the publisher.

-- Incoming and outgoing mail should have your address as follows:
+Incoming and outgoing mail should be addressed as follows

 - Inmate's Name, Tower, Floor, Unit, and cell number